 For SPS the files to apply that debug setting are :

-(Note: Please make sure you edit the correct one for your environment; for Windows you will need to stop the proxy-engine service before it will allow you to save the .properties file)
+(Note: Please make sure to edit the correct environment; for Windows stop the proxy-engine service to allow Saving .properties file)

 The proxy-engine service needs to be restarted for the setting to take effect.